MicrosoftDocs/SupportArticles-docs/support/sql/admin/troubleshoot-os-4kb-disk-sector-size.md

 The Windows 10 drivers do not report the source sector size of the physical storage.

-The improved Windows 11 drivers disregards the emulation that common NVMe storage devices are using.
+The improved Windows 11 drivers disregard the emulation that common NVMe storage devices are using.
 As an example, `fsutil` displays a sector size of 8 KB or 16 KB, rather than emulating the required 4 KB sector size needed by Windows.

-Below is an comparison of the sector sizes reported by the operating systems.
+Below is a comparison of the sector sizes reported by the operating systems.
 This example illustrates the differences between Windows 10 and Windows 11 using the same storage device.
 For the value of `PhysicalBytesPerSectorForAtomicity`, Windows 10 displays 4 KB and Windows 11 displays 16 KB.

 **Sample output of `fsutil fsinfo sectorinfo <volume pathname>` against Samsung 1TB M.2 PCIe NVMe 980**